 "We're going to lay off," Zetzer said.
 "We just have move on and do the best we can."

-That includes detailing what the group would like the city do instead of raising the income tax rate from 1.75 percent to 2.25 percent.
+That includes detailing what the group would like the city do instead of from 1.75 percent to 2.25 percent.
 The group's suggestions include "eliminate other nonessential departments and services" and "implement all cost reductions listed in the Mayor's Financial Task Force Report."

 Zetzer says message-focused material serves his group better than a parody with five weeks until voters hit the polls to decide where they stand on the issue.
 Taxpayers Union members will pass out new, logo-free fliers to residents over the next month.
 It is working on developing a website.
 However, the page that announces the upcoming full site includes the old logo.